mucaho/npm_crafty/lib/README.md

 npm_crafty.createServer = function( room, sockets );

 /**
- * Add a client to the specified server instance, thus adding the client to the room behind the instance.
+ * Add a client to the specified server instance, thus adding the client to the server instance room.
- * The clients will communicate with the server in that room.
  */
 npm_crafty.addClient = function(Crafty, socket);
 ```